 Mr. Iida lost his mother and his oldest sister to the bombing and was raised by his grandmother uncle, and aunts.
 His father had died earlier in the battle of Okinawa (1945).
 Mr. Iida is committed to sharing his witness of the bombing in Japan and overseas in the hope that no one endures the suffering as he did.
 To learn about Mr. Iida click here and here.

-In 2020, the 75th anniversary of the atomic bombings of Hiroshima and Nagasaki, Ms. Kiyomo Kono of Hiroshima, presented her witness testimony to the Central Michigan University Community on October 21, 2020 via Zoom.
+On October 21, 2020, Ms. Kiyomi Kono presented her witness to the Central Michigan University via Zoom.
 Students from CMU's Honors Program asked questions.
-The video of that event is to the right.
+The video of that event is above.
 We are most honored and humbled to hear Ms. Kono's witness.

 Ms. Kono was born in 1931 in Asakita Ward, Hiroshima City.
 She was exposed to the atomic bombing when entering Hiroshima City as a 2d year student at a girls' school on August 7, 1945.
 She recorded her memories of the bombing in "A-bomb Drawings by Survivors".
 She also published a picture book "watashi wa wasurnai ("I will never forget that day").
 She began providing her witness testimony in 2003 to junior high school students.
 Among those she has educated are U.S. students Missouri, Washington, Oregon and New Mexico.

 Corpses of junior high school students piled up like lumber in "A-Bomb Drawings by Survivors" by Ms. Kiyomi Kono.

 In 2014, we were blessed to learn from Ms. Sachiko Masuoka of Chicago.
 Ms. Masuoka, another Hibakusha, presented her witness of the bombings.
 Photos of that event are below.